dart-lang/language/resources/type-system/inference.md

 These two forms of inference are mutually interdependent, and are specified here.

-Top-level inference is the process by which the types of un-annotated static variables and class members are inferred based on the types of overriden members and initializing expressions.
+Top-level inference is the process by which the types of top-level variables and several kinds of class members are inferred when type annotations are omitted, based on the types of overridden members and initializing expressions.
 Since some top-level declarations have their types inferred from initializing expressions, top-level inference involves local type inference as a sub-procedure.

-Local type inference is the process by which the types of un-annotated local variables and closure parameters and missing type arguments to literals, constructors, and generic methods are inferred.
+Local type inference is the process by which the types of local variables and closure parameters declared without a type annotation are inferred; and by which missing type arguments to list literals, map literals, set literals, constructor invocations, and generic method invocations are inferred.

 ## Top-level inference

 Top-level inference derives the type of declarations based on two sources of
-information: the types of overriden declarations, and the types of initializing expressions.
+information: the types of overridden declarations, and the types of initializing expressions.
 In particular:

 1. **Method override inference**